Why is security patch management important for Microsoft products?

 When should you patch?

-There are two important questions:
+There are two essential questions:

 1. Should all your business’s Windows machines have patches applied every month?